danielegasparri/span-gui/docs/stars_and_gas_kinematics.md

 ### Fourth Section: Which component to fit

-1. "Fitting only stellar kinematics": You can mask all (potential) emission lines to fit only the stellar component.
-Here you can also decide whether fitting two stellar components by activating the "Fit two stellar components with the following parameters" checkbox.
-The two component fit is performed by extracting two SSP templates from the library you have chosen above, with defined age and metallicity, following Rubino et al., 2021.
-You must insert the age and metallicity values of the two SSP to be retrieved, as well as a GOOD guess of the velocity and velocity dispersion of the two components you think to see in your spectrum.
-I stress out that a good guess is necessary (according to Cappellari et al., 2023 and the pPXF documentation), so first take an accurate look at your spectrum and make some tries.
+1. "Fitting only stellar kinematics": Considering only the stellar component.
+To prevent gas emission lines in the optical, the option "Mask emission lines is activated by default".
+If you are fitting the optical window and are absolutely sure to not have emission (usually in HBeta and HAlpha) you can disable this option.
 2. "Gas and Stars Kinematics": Considers both stellar and gaseous emission lines.
-Here only one stellar component is fitted, along with as many gaseous components SPAN will find on your spectrum (Balmer liner, forbidden lines and other lines), based on a modified version of the line emission template provided by pPXF and embedded in the "spectral_analysis.py" module in the "span_functions" folder.
+The gas components are divided into three families: Balmer lines, forbidden lines, other lines.
+SPAN will automatically fit all the components found in the spectral range given, using a modified version of the line emission template provided by pPXF and embedded in the "spectral_analysis.py" module in the "span_functions" folder.
 By default, stars and gas kinematics are calculated together with one fit.
 However, often is necessary to fix the stellar kinematics to perform a more accurate gas fit.
 The option "Fixing stellar kinematics first" will perform a first fit only for the stellar components and will use the kinematics moments derived to fix them in the subsequent fit for the gas component.
+3. Two stellar component fit option: Here you can also decide to fit two stellar components by activating the "Fit two stellar components with:" checkbox.
+This option is important only when you have kinematic decoupled stellar components (e.g. counter-rotating discs) with high S/N (> 50).
+It can be activated both with stellar and gas fit option, but gas will always be fitted with one kinematic component.
+Dust correction is not available (both for star and gas) in this mode.
+You need to insert an accurate velocity and velocity dispersion guess for both the stellar components.
+Beside this, you can select the templates to assign to each component, based on three options: 1) Old (> 5 Gyr) and young (< 5 Gyr) components, 2) Metal rich ([M/H] > 0 ) and metal poor ([M/H] < 0) components, 3) pick two templates with fixed age and metallicity.
+This option has been used in some works with counter-rotating discs as such Rubino et al., 2021.
+**WARNING:** Two component fit is available only by using the pre-set template set of SPAN and with any (E)MILES template.
+Not available for fully custom templates, since it needs to read the information about age and metallicity of the SSPs.
+**IMPORTANT1:** For the two component fit you must always insert a GOOD guess of the velocity and velocity dispersion of the two components you think to see in your spectrum.
+I stress out that a good guess is necessary (according to Cappellari et al., 2023 and the pPXF documentation), so first take an accurate look at your spectrum.
+Some tries may be necessary to find the correct parameters and it is better to perform these tests on spectral regions not affected by gas (e.g. the CaT lines) with the option "Fit only stellar kinematics".
+**IMPORTANT2:** If "save processed spectra" is activated, in the two component fit mode SPAN will save the bestfit template from pp.bestfit provided directly by pPXF.
+However, this bestfit template contains the two components summed up.
+If you want to separate and analyze each stellar component, SPAN will also save the two besftit templates for each stellar component (suffix comp1_ and comp2_) so that comp1_+comp2_ = pp.bestfit.
+This uses the pp.matrix keyword of pPXF to reconstruct the bestfit models of each stellar component.
+Be aware that if you intend to use these separated bestfit templates for further analysis besides the kinematics (e.g. line-strength, SFH) you SHOULD perform the two component fit using ONLY multiplicative degree and deactivating the additive (set to -1).
+If using additive degree, SPAN will reconstruct and save the two separated bestfit templates without considering the additive polynomials you gave, so you should expect comp1_+comp2_ != pp.bestfit.
+This should preserve the line fluxes anyway, but it's better to simply avoid the additive degree polynomial, where possible.
+When gas emission is present, is expected that comp1_+comp2_ != pp.bestfit, since here pp.bestfit contains also the emission lines.
+**IMPORTANT3:** pPXF requires spectra to be normalized to unity to avoid instabilities, but the gas flux calculated on normalized spectra is not physically useful.
+Therefore, during the "Stars and gas kinematics" task with the option "Stellar and gas kinematics", SPAN saves the normalization factor of each spectrum (np.median(galaxy)) and multiplies by this factor the gas flux calculated by pPXF to give a physical flux for the gas.
+These gas flux values are NOT shown in the pPXF output in the terminal (I cannot modify the pPXF output), but are saved and stored in the ASCII file generated in the "Process all" mode.

 ### Fifth Section: Dust and masking
 Here you can activate the dust/extinction corrections or decide to mask custom regions of your spectra.

 The dust correction uses the Cappellari (2023) 2-parameter attenuation model for the stellar component and the Calzetti (2000) 1-parameter attenuation model for the gas.
 If you are interested only to kinematics (i.e. no gas flux) you can safely neglect the dust parametrization in most situations.
+**WARNING:** Dust correction is not available for the two component fit mode.

 The masking will act directly on the "goodpixels" keyword of pPXF and can be used also when the emission line masking is activated.
 There are two masking options available:

 - Manual masking, by inserting the wavelength interval(s) to be masked, separated by commas and parenthesis in the text box.
 If invalid values are inserted, SPAN will warn you.
 - Graphical masking mode, activated by pressing the "Graphical masking" button.
 In this mode, an interactive Matplotlib window will open displaying the spectrum selected.
 You can then mask custom portion directly on the spectrum by ctrl+left click and drag.
 You can deselect the masked region by ctrl+right click and drag.
 On touchscreen devices (i.e. Android systems), masking and unmasking modes are activated by a tap on the screen and the relative selection is done by tapping and dragging on the spectrum.
 When graphical masking in done, you can close the Matplotlib window and the text box on the left will update with the new ranges selected.

 ### Sixth Section: Kinematic Parameters

 - Gauss-Hermite Moments: Determines the complexity of the Line-of-Sight Velocity Distribution (LOSVD) model.
 Minimum moments to be fitted: 2 (radial velocity + velocity dispersion).
 Maximum moments: 6.
-Typical values: 2 for regular galaxies and/or for the two stellar component fit, 4 for interacting or asymmetric galaxies.
+Typical values: 2 for regular galaxies and/or for the two stellar component fit, 4 for interacting or asymmetric galaxies. **IMPORTANT:** moments are always referred to the stellar component.
+Gas moments are set to 2 by default and cannot be changed.
 - Polynomial Degree: Specifies the degree of additive and multiplicative polynomials used by pPXF to adjust the continuum level of spectral templates.
 Additive polynomials give reliable kinematics results.
 A degree of 4 is a good starting point. **WARNING:** Additive polynomials are fine for pure kinematic analysis but not for measuring the gas line fluxes.
 If you are interested also to a correct measurement of gas line fluxes, you should deactivate the additive degree polynomials (set the degree to -1) and use ONLY the multiplicative degree polynomials.
 - Noise Level: Represents the expected mean noise level in the spectrum (assumed constant across the wavelength range), used to compute the Chi^2 of the fit and derive formal uncertainties.
   As per the pPXF documentation, formal uncertainties are meaningful only if Chi2 = 1.
   If unsure about the noise level, enable "Auto Noise".
 This feature will:
   1. Perform an initial fit using the user-provided noise level without regularization (bias keyword set to zero).
   2. Compute a refined noise estimate.
   3. Re-run the fit using the updated noise value to obtain more accurate LOSVD parameters.
 - Custom bias keyword: To be used only when you fit at least 4 moments.
 This lets you to change the default bias value that pPXF uses (bias = 0.7*np.sqrt(500./goodpixels.size), from Cappellari & Emsellem 2004) and try to adjust the fit to a better estimate of H3 and H4 moments.

 ### Seventh Section: Uncertainty Estimation